 Crop protection is crucial to improve agricultural yields to feed the world’s growing population.
 The discussions in the symposium provided insights into all the tremendous research that has been going on in different parts of the world to protect crops from pests and diseases.

-For information on the work CHAP is doing to promote and advance crop protection visit our Solutions page, International Pest Horizon Scanning, Advanced Glasshouse Facility, Fine Phenotyping Lab or Fungal Biopesticide Development Lab.
+For information on the work CHAP is doing to promote and advance crop protection visit our Solutions page, International Pest Horizon Scanning, Advanced Glasshouse Facility, Digital Phenotyping Lab or Fungal Biopesticide Development Lab.
 For information on our International Projects, go to PCN or Plantwise.

 If you are interested in working with CHAP to explore crop protection or are interested in working with us on a specific project, please email us using the enquiries form at the bottom of our homepage.